-- Coming off platform 2 at Wivenhoe Station, do not go over the bridge but take the tarmac path on its left-hand side, your direction 115°.
-In 30 metres you pass the Station pub on the other side of the railway tracks.
-45 metres further on turn left, go up steps to an earth access road, with King Georges Field opposite.
+- Coming off platform 2 at Wivenhoe Railway Station, do not go over the bridge but take the tarmac path on its left-hand side, your direction 115°.
+In 30 metres you pass the Station pub over on the other side of the railway tracks.
+45 metres further on turn left, go up brick on edge steps to an earth access road, with King Georges Field opposite.
 Here you turn right, your direction 80°, and keep ahead, ignoring ways off.

 - In 70 metres the road becomes tarmac and you keep ahead, passing a car park with public WCs on your left.
 In 60 metres, at the High Street T-junction, with the Greyhound pub opposite (a lunch and post-walk refreshment option) you turn right downhill.
-In 85 metres you pass on your left-hand side the entrance to St Mary’s Church.
-In a further 45 metres you pass on your left-hand side Wivenhoe Delicatessan , very good for picnic provisions, and in a further 5 minutes bend right with the main road for 10 metres, then left, to continue down to the banks of the River Colne.
+In 85 metres you pass on your left-hand side the entrance to St Mary’s Church (worth a vist).
+In a further 45 metres you pass on your left-hand side Wivenhoe Delicatessan , very good for picnic provisions, and in a further 5 minutes bend right with the main road for 10 metres, then left , to continue down to the banks of the River Colne.

 - The Walk on the Wivenhoe side of the river

 - In 20 metres you pass the Nottage Maritime Institute on your left-hand side and in a further 10 metres the Rose & Crown pub, a lunch option on this side of the river.

 - Keep ahead on the gravel track which becomes The Folly after 30 metres.
 In 40 metres you enter the Cook's Shipyard Residential Development with its brick pavings.
 In 30 metres ignore a footpath post on your left, pass through bollards and keep ahead, in 25 metres coming out onto an estate road.